switowski/europython2016/examples_to_use.md

         + [Reading file in Java](http://stackoverflow.com/questions/4716503/best-way-to-read-a-text-file) vs [Reading file in Python](http://stackoverflow.com/questions/8011797/open-read-and-close-a-file-in-1-line-of-code)
 * Advanced profiling:
     - Always use profiling tools to find bottlenecks of your application.
 There is no point for you to try to optimize those parts of code that are already running fast or are called very rarely.
 Use module like **cProfile** (that replaced **hotshot**, that replaced **profile**) or **trace**.

+- If the body of a loop is simple, the interpreter overhead for the **for** loop itself can be quite big - in this case you can use **map()**.
+Map is _a for loop moved into C code_.[^1] - not anymore, in Python3 map is super slow and list comprehension is way to go.

 ## All examples: